stormpath/stormpath-framework-spec/registration.md

 This document describes the endpoints and logic that must exist in order to facilitate self-service registration of user accounts.

-If enabled via the ENABLE_REGISTRATION option, the framework MUST intercept incoming requests for the REGISTRATION_URL and either render a registration form or handle a POST request from the registration form.
+If enabled via the ENABLE_REGISTRATION option, our library MUST intercept incoming requests for the REGISTRATION_URL and either render a registration form (GET) or handle a POST request from the registration form.

 GET requests should serve an HTML Page OR Single Page Application, in either case the user should be presented with a registration form.